-You’ve probably heard “CDN” echoed through countless calls and meetings, yet never really understood what it was.
+You’ve probably heard “CDN” echoed through countless calls and meetings, yet may never have given it a second thought.

-To top it off, your website is slow and you’re losing traffic and clients daily.
+To top it off, your website may be slow which is costing you traffic and clients daily.

 You run a business that relies on the internet to sell your product, either nationally or internationally.

 You notice that even after spending a ton of money on your digital marketing campaign, visitors are either leaving midway through their visit, or right before the purchase.